 Are you downloading torrents frequently?
 Then, you must read the tips listed below on how to torrent safely!

-As you probably know, the torrent p2p protocol (BitTorrent) is a file-sharing technology that provides users with access to virtually unlimited content.
-This protocol is one of the most popular for peer-to-peer file sharing in the world.
-Torrenting is almost completely decentralized, except for trackers that enable users to search and download magnet links and p2p files.
-Magnet links and torrent files are used to find users on the network who host the needed files, although they don’t actually host those files.
+As you probably know, the torrent P2P protocol (BitTorrent) is a file-sharing technology that provides users with access to virtually unlimited content.
+This protocol is one of the most popular for peer-to-peer torrent file sharing in the world.
+Torrenting is almost entirely decentralized, except for trackers that enable users to search and download magnet links and p2p files.
+Magnet links and torrent files are used to find users on the network who host the needed files, although they don’t host those files.

-Torrent users do however face many security threats each time they download or share a file, and before you start torrenting, you should take the time to learn how to safely torrent.
+Torrent users do, however, face many security threats each time they download or share a file, and before you start torrenting, you should take the time to learn how to torrent safely.

 Are torrents legal?

 Yes, BitTorrent file-sharing technology is legal.
-Although the technology is legal, how you use it might not be.
-Whether p2p downloads are illegal or legal depends on which files are being downloaded, who holds the rights to these files and where you are located.
-Different laws apply to different countries regarding file sharing and copyright issues.
+Although the technology is legitimate, how you use it might not be.
+Whether P2P downloads are illegal or legal depends on which files are being downloaded, who holds the rights reserved to these files, and where you are located.
+Different laws apply to different countries regarding torrent file sharing and copyright issues.